Robarts Library Carrel Services

 Eligibility

-- Graduate students, faculty members, and visiting scholars in the humanities and social sciences – SGS Divisions 1 (Humanities) & and II (Social Sciences)
+• Eligibility for carrels and book-lockers is restricted to graduate students, faculty members, and visiting scholars in the humanities and social sciences – SGS Divisions 1 (Humanities) & and II (Social Sciences).

-- Exception: Toronto School of Theology students must apply through their registrar
+5. Toronto School of Theology (TST) doctoral students

 Applying for a carrel